Skip to content

 36. Percentage of supply from third-party mills traceable to plantation level?

-The company reports that 96% of supply from third-party mills is traceable to the plantation level.
-This information is externally verified by Control Union and many of the company's refining facilities have RSPO SCC under IP and SG.
+The company reports that 98% of supply from third-party mills is traceable to the plantation level.
+Additionally, many of the company's refining facilities have RSPO SCC under IP and SG.

 37. Publishes traceability data at refinery level?

 [Externally verified] The company publishes traceability data to the plantation level for all of its refineries in its supply chain map.
-Traceability data to the plantation level has been externally verified by Control Union.
+Traceability data to the plantation level has been externally verified by the Control Union, however, it only covers 20 refineries of the company whereas the company owns 23 refineries.

 • Y